-Defining Scripts
+Defining Action Verbs Using Scripts

 Leonardo individuals are based on using KR-expressions as a textual representation of structured information.
 They are used for declaractive information, ie. descriptions of some phenomenon in the world, but they are also used for scripts ie. structured expressions that describe a way of doing something.
-The extensive definition of the syntax and the use of scripts is the topic of another report, but a general understanding of scripts in Leonardo is required background in order to read the following chapters which address installation aspects of servers, message-passing, and external and internal facilities.
+The extensive definition of the syntax and the use of scripts is the topic of another report, but a general understanding of scripts in Leonardo is required background in order to read the next chapter which addresses installation aspects of servers and message-passing, as well as for a subsequent report describing and external and internal facilities.
 The present chapter is intended to provide such an overview.